daniel-dsouza/psychic-octo-giggle/Common-Issues-and-Solutions.md

 ## Game crashes with " 00adntdll:FILE_GetNtStatus Converting errno 12 to STATUS_UNSUCCESSFUL "
 Make sure you have set your vm.max_map_count as described in the installation section.

-## Game crashes after clicking 'Launch'
-This could have many causes.
-Your best bet is to check the Wine output and/or "game.log" file.
-See common causes below:

-### Possible cause 1:
-Some people report changing their DXVK version fixes this.
-Try using our [Helper](https://github.com/starcitizen-lug/lug-helper) to download an async DXVK.

-### Possible cause 2:
-Many keyboards and mice can also have a "joystick" part in Linux, which Wine can detect.
-Unfortunately, Wine may be confused about it, as they are not real joysticks.
-In this case, the game could crash.
-Try running the Wine joystick control panel "wine control" (in Lutris: right click -> Joystick configuration) and disable your keyboard and/or mice.
-This will not affect how your keyboard and mice work in the game.

 ## Some of your joysticks disappear / aren't recognized in the game